canalplus/rx-player/doc/api/states.md

 This state indicates that the player needs to "re-load" then content.

+This can happen for different reasons:

-For now, this only happens when you switch the video track for another one, when the previous one was currently decoding.
-We have then to stop and reload the content on the browser-side, due to browser limitation.
+  - When you switch the video track for another one, when the previous one was currently decoding.

-This means that if you do not have a "video track switching" use-case in your application, you should never encounter this state.
+  - When you update manually the audio and video bitrate through respectively the ``setAudioBitrate`` and ``setVideoBitrate`` APIs (Only if you set the ``manualBitrateSwitchingMode`` loadVideo option to ``"direct"``).

+In those cases, we need to stop and reload the content on the browser-side, due to browser limitation.

 While this state is active, multiple player API are unavailable:
   - you cannot play or pause